Colossal statue of Shapur I: Characteristic features of the colossal statue

 The clothing of the colossal statue consists of three pieces: an undervest, an upper garment and wide trousers.
 The upper garment of the sculpture fits tightly to the body and appears to be made of a sheer fabric.
 Through its skin-tight fit, the shoulders, the upper arms and the chest of the king have been emphasized.
 The sculpted ornaments on the upper garment are quite remarkable insofar as they resemble flames flickering downward.
 These are varyingly long, shaped in several different ways and irregularly arranged.
 At the waist, the upper garment is held together tightly by a belt while a second belt, which is hanging loosely around the hips, functions to fasten on the sword scabbard.

 Only small parts of the legs of the sculpture have remained.
 The small remaining piece of the left thigh supports a conclusion that the ruler was wearing fluted trousers.
 The fact that the trousers of Shapur I originally reached the ground is evident from the traces of folds encircling the original feet of the sculpture at irregular intervals.
 It stands to reason that the sculptor designed the length of the trousers not only for aesthetical reasons but also to increase the sculpture's stability.
 The long trousers would have functioned to enlarge contact area with the ground and to spread the stress of the colossal statue, which weighs several tonnes.

 The two feet of the sculpture are slightly spread.
 The left foot is lying a little ahead of the right foot.
 The original shoes of the colossal statue now have a contrasting conservation status.
 The right shoe is largely destroyed.
 The left shoe is virtually intact and has a round toe cap.
 The broad shoelaces, pleated lengthways, meander in an S-shape onto the ground.

 On the colossal statue of Shapur I, there are three pieces of jewellery: a necklace, earrings made of large pearls and an armlet on the right wrist.

 Identification of the statue

-In the Sassanian period, the crowns' details were subject to stringent regulations and varied from one king to another.
-Each Sassanian king possessed his own crown, designed at the time of his accession to power.
+In the Sasanian era, the crowns' details were subject to stringent regulations and varied from one king to another.
+Each Sasanian king possessed his own crown, designed at the time of his accession to power.

-Because of the shape of the crown (diadem, the crenellated part and korymbos) and on the basis of art historical considerations, the colossal statue can be clearly identified as Shapur I, the second Sassanian king.
+Because of the shape of the crown (diadem, the crenellated part and korymbos) and on the basis of art historical considerations, the colossal statue can be clearly identified as Shapur I, the second Sasanian king.